mattst/sublime-single-trailing-new-line/README.md

 The full syntax name of the current file's syntax can be copied into the clipboard by entering `Copy Syntax Name` in the command palette.
 It can also be retrieved by using the `view.settings().get("syntax")` command in the Sublime Text console.

-The `enable_for_syntaxes_list` entries are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.
+The following information should be noted:

-It is generally advisable to use the full syntax name in the `enable_for_syntaxes_list` entries (as shown in the examples above) but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.
+- The `enable_for_syntaxes_list` entries are *case sensitive* and neither *regular expressions* nor *wildcards* are accepted.

-In fact any case sensitive substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples above but would also match a whole lot more.
+- It is generally advisable to use the full syntax name in the `enable_for_syntaxes_list` entries, as shown in the example settings files, but partial syntax names are also acceptable, e.g. `"XML.sublime-syntax"`.

-The following tips should be noted:
+- Any case sensitive substring match will work, e.g. `"C++", "Java", "Python", "Rails", "XML"` would match all of the syntaxes shown in the examples settings files but would also match a whole lot more.

 - `"C.sublime-syntax"` would match both `"Packages/C++/C.sublime-syntax"` and `"Packages/Objective-C/Objective-C.sublime-syntax"`.